EmpathYang/EmpathYang.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 I'm Ke Yang (杨可), currently a second-year Ph.D. at UIUC under the guidance of Professor [Chengxiang Zhai](http://czhai.cs.illinois.edu/).
-I hold a bachelor's degree in Automation from Tsinghua University, where I had the privilege of contributing as a research assistant within Professor [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/)'s research group.
-During the summer of 2022, I had the opportunity to intern with Professor [Heng Ji](http://blender.cs.illinois.edu/hengji.html)'s group at UIUC.
+I hold a bachelor's degree from Tsinghua University, where I contributed as a research assistant in Professor [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/)'s research group.
+In 2022 summer, I had the opportunity to intern with Professor [Heng Ji](http://blender.cs.illinois.edu/hengji.html)'s group at UIUC.
 I interned at Amazon in 2024 summer.

-My academic journey revolves around natural language processing, with special fervor for the domains of **intelligent agents**, **language models**, **graph neural networks**, and **multimodality foundation models**.
+My academic journey revolves around natural language processing, with a special fervor for **intelligent agents**, **language models**, **graph neural networks**, and **multimodality foundation models**.
 During the winter break of 2022, I orchestrated a collaboration with a team of skilled software engineers.
 Our collective efforts culminated in the creation of [*Zempath*](#jump), an innovative online social platform that introduces chatbots endowed with distinctive personalities.
 My attention is also finely attuned to **NLP for societal benefit** and **efficient learning methodologies**.

 <style>
 table, td, th, tr {